chips5k/challenge-booking-uploader/README.md

 - The app needs to make a `POST` request (`/bookings`) to the server to add the new bookings that don't overlap with existing bookings and refetch the list of bookings from the server.
 - The server needs to allow this `POST` request (`/bookings`) from app and update the booking list it has in memory (and therefore the list it returns for the existing `GET` request).
 There is no need to modify the server to use an actual database instead of storing the data in memory.

 Feel free to change any of the existing code (and add any dependencies) to achieve the required specifications / functionality.
+There is no need to support old browsers, assume a recent version of Firefox/Chrome.
 If you're having trouble starting or need help with any part, please send us an email and we'll give you a pointer.